 Ideal for Beginners

-This scooter is perfect for beginners and it may help to build your child’s confidence.
+This scooter is perfect for beginners and may help build your child’s confidence.
 It has an extra-wide base with a textured deck for traction.

 Your little one can use the hand grips to feel secure.
-Again, we’ve got the three-wheel design on this one with your standard rear foot brake.
-It comes complete with a well-designed turning radius, providing extra safety.
+It has the three-wheel design that’s best for toddlers with your standard rear foot brake.
+It has a well-designed turning radius, providing extra safety.

 Pros